Richard-Lwc/Belief-Overreaction-and-Stock-Market-Puzzles-Replication/code/Readme.txt

 5. firm level.do: for replicating Table 6 based on firm level data.
 6. Table9_FF5.do: for replicating Table 9, testing the predictability of factor returns and forecast errors with LTG and its lag.

-Note: 1) Stata do files use these excels to generate the exact tables (in tex format) in the paper.
+Note: 1) Stata do files use csvs in datasets from Data and those from WRDS to generate the exact tables (in DOC format) in the paper.